 We’re guilty of being a team of chocoholics, but that’s not why we’re excited about this ingredient today.
-We’re getting to know the cacao tree because we’re using cocoa butter in our newest product.
+We’re getting to know the cacao tree because we use it in our Palo Santo Body Butter.
 Like all of the ingredients we use in our products, our cocoa butter is organic and sustainably sourced.
 We research everything that goes into our products and we're so enthralled with this healthy fat that we want to share a bit about it with you.

 We can’t talk about Cocoa butter without talking about where it came from—the cacao tree.

 The Latin name for this evergreen tree is Theobroma cacao and it means “food of the gods,” which we think is pretty apt considering all the chocolatey goodness that comes from this wonderful plant.

 The cacao tree is in the Malva family (the same family as another of our favorites, the marshmallow plant) and is native to the Amazon Rainforest, Western Africa, and tropical Asia.

 It is a smallish tree living under the canopy of the taller trees in the rainforest and very much evolved with the protection of other tropical plants.
 That means that on its own is very susceptible to pests, disease, and its environment—it doesn’t like too much wind or cold weather, it needs quite a bit of rain and deep, well drained soil.